-- (a) Reflects the release of cash currently invested in marketable securities held in the Trust Account. - (b) Reflects the proceeds received from the PIPE investment with the corresponding issuance of 5,000,000 shares of common stock of the Combined Company at \$10.00 per share. - (c) Reflects the payment of fees and expenses related to the Business Combination, including the deferred underwriting fee of \$2.0 million and legal, financial advisory, accounting and other professional fees, and the issuance of 200,000 shares of MCAC's common stock to its advisors.
-The direct, incremental costs of the Business Combination related to the legal, financial advisory, accounting and other professional fees of \$1.6 million is reflected as an adjustment to accumulated deficit and is not shown as an adjustment to the pro forma condensed combined statement of operations since it is a nonrecurring charge resulting directly from the Business Combination. - (d) Reflects the cash payment by Playboy to purchase 700,000 shares of MCAC at \$6.35 per share from the Sponsor.
-These shares are recorded as treasury stock in the Combined Company. - (e) In the No Redemption scenario, which assumes no MCAC stockholders exercise their redemption rights, the common stock subject to redemption for cash amounting to \$51.9 million would be transferred to permanent equity. - (f) In the High Redemption scenario, which assumes the same facts as described in Items (a) through (e) above, but also assumes 4,279,760 shares are redeemed for cash by the MCAC stockholders, \$43.7 million would be paid to redeeming stockholders in cash.
-The \$43.7 million, or 4,279,760 shares of the Combined Company's common stock, represents the high redemption amount to ensure a minimum consolidated Trust Account balance of \$15.0 million after giving effect to payments to redeeming stockholders and prior to payment of estimated transaction expenses. - (g) Reflects the conversion of Playboy's outstanding convertible note with CAA Brand Management, LLC into common stock upon the closing of the Merger and settlement of the outstanding notes with GBG International Holding Company Limited and United Talent Agency, LLC for \$8.6 million in aggregate, resulting in a gain on extinguishment of \$2.2 million. - (h) Reflects the recapitalization of Playboy through (i) the contribution of all the share capital in Playboy to MCAC in the amount of \$36,000, (ii) the issuance of 20,933,921 shares of common stock and (iii) the elimination of the historical retained earnings of MCAC, the legal acquirer, in the amount of \$155,000, (iv) the elimination of previously held treasury stock by Playboy of \$38.5 million. - Reflects stock-based compensation expense from the acceleration of vesting of Playboy unvested options and RSUs.
+- (a) Reflects the release of cash currently invested in marketable securities held in the Trust Account. - (b) Reflects the proceeds received from the PIPE Investment with the corresponding issuance of 5,000,000 shares of common stock of the Combined Company at \$10.00 per share. - (c) Reflects the payment of fees and expenses related to the Business Combination, including the deferred underwriting fee of \$2.0 million, accrued offering costs of \$6,000 and legal, financial advisory, accounting and other professional fees.
+The direct, incremental costs of the Business Combination related to the legal, financial advisory, accounting and other professional fees of \$2.8 million is reflected as an adjustment to accumulated deficit and is not shown as an adjustment to the pro forma condensed combined statement of operations since it is a nonrecurring charge resulting directly from the Business Combination. - (d) Reflects the cash payment by Playboy to purchase 700,000 shares of MCAC at \$6.35 per share from the Sponsor.
+These shares are recorded as treasury stock in the Combined Company. - (e) In the No Redemption scenario, which assumes no MCAC stockholders exercise their redemption rights, the common stock subject to redemption for cash amounting to \$52.0 million would be transferred to permanent equity. - (f) In the High Redemption scenario, which assumes the same facts as described in Items (a) through (e) above, but also assumes 4,279,285 shares are redeemed for cash by the MCAC stockholders, \$43.7 million would be paid to redeeming stockholders in cash.
+The \$43.7 million, or 4,279,285 shares of the Combined Company's common stock, represents the high redemption amount to ensure a minimum consolidated Trust Account balance of \$15.0 million after giving effect to payments to redeeming stockholders and prior to payment of estimated transaction expenses. - (g) Reflects the recapitalization of Playboy through (i) the contribution of all the share capital in Playboy to MCAC in the amount of \$36,000, (ii) the issuance of 20,990,454 shares of common stock and (iii) the elimination of the historical retained earnings of MCAC, the legal acquirer, in the amount of \$20,000, (iv) the elimination of previously held treasury stock by Playboy of \$38.5 million. - (h) Reflects stock-based compensation expense from the acceleration of vesting of Playboy unvested options and RSUs.